mauzeyj/machine_learning_club/README.md

  * [Machine Learning Mastery](https://machinelearningmastery.com/):      Provides plenty of tutorials with python code that you can experiment with.
  * [Chris Albon](https://chrisalbon.com/):       Great visualizations of how things work.

+# Meeting agenda and notes

+### 2019-05-02 Meeting
+ * Dana Koczur and Travis Heppner to present image classification for mri images.

 ### 2019-04-18 Meeting
  * Watch Ada boost video ( for real this time )
  * Mike Ritthaler going to discuss BERT
  * David Rogers to discuss ML project he is working on for his team.
 Interested in feedback.

 ### 2019-04-04 Meeting